perrutquist/Structured.jl/README.md

 # Structured.jl

-Structured.jl is a Julia package to create JSON schemas from Julia types for the "Structured outputs" feature of the OpenAI API.
+Structured.jl is a Julia package to create JSON schemas from Julia types for the [Structured outputs https://platform.openai.com/docs/guides/structured-outputs/structured-outputs] feature  of the OpenAI API.

 It also contains a few convenience functions for use with OpenAI.jl

+This makes it possible to extract replies from the OpenAI API in the form of a specific Julia type, rather just free text or JSON.

+The prompt should instruct the AI to reply with JSON representing the required object, and explain what the fields should represent.
+It is recommended that the type name and field names are carefully chosen, as they will influence the AI.

-# Supported Types
+## Supported Types

 - User created `struct` types with supported types in all fields and default constructors
 - `String`, `Symbol`, `Enum`